 Our complementary therapy team consists of employed and volunteer therapists.
 All therapists are fully qualified and insured.

 Patients can access complementary therapy as an in-patient or as a patient who attends the Wellbeing Centre.
 All treatments are offered free of charge.
 The number of treatments you are offered can vary depending on your circumstances and the full range of therapies may not be available at every session.
 Your therapist will provide you with more information about this when you first meet.
 If you would like to access complementary therapy, please ask a member of staff involved in your care.

 Where will I have a complementary therapy session?

 Treatments take place in a dedicated complementary therapy room in our out-patient department or in a treatment room in the Wellbeing Centre.
-Treatments can also be provided in patients’ rooms on the In-Patient Unit.
+Treatments can also be provided in a patient’s own room on the In-Patient Unit.

 What happens at my first session?

 At your first session your therapist will assess your needs to ensure that any treatments offered are safe and adapted to your individual needs.
 You can then find out more about the range of therapies available and decide which might suit you best.